jkrn/3D_JavaScript/README.md

 # 3D_JavaScript

-The folders "cubes" and "functionplot" show different 3D JavaScript examples.
+The folders "cubes" and "functionplot" contain different 3D JavaScript examples.

 For the 3D visualization the library Three.js is used.